-Adam W. Childers is a director at Crowe & Dunlevy, and serves as co-chair of the firm’s Labor & Employment Practice Group.
+Adam W. Childers serves as President and CEO at Crowe & Dunlevy, and is the chair of the firm’s Labor & Employment Practice Group.
 He received his Bachelor of Arts degree in Political Science (1997) and his Juris Doctor degree (2000), both with honors, from the University of Oklahoma.
 He also attended the Summer Program at the Queens College at Oxford University in Oxford, England.

 Adam is currently an Administrative Law Judge at the Oklahoma Department of Labor and a member of Phi Beta Kappa and the Order of the Barristers.
 Adam is also a member of the Oklahoma Academy for State Goals and he is a graduate of Leadership Norman’s 2007 – 2008 class and OKConnect Class 2 (2012).
 In 2013, he was chair of the Oklahoma Bar Association Labor and Employment Section, after holding the positions of vice-chair in 2012, treasurer in 2011 and secretary in 2010.
 He also served as a member of the Board of Visitors for the College of Arts and Sciences at the University of Oklahoma, the Board of Governors of the Oklahoma County Bar Association Young Lawyers’ Division and the Robert J. Turner Inn of Court.